 Zazen or Zen Meditation

-Like the Rinzai sect of Zen Buddhism, the Soto school of Zen Buddhism also utilizes koans as part of their practice.
+Like the Rinzai sect of Zen Buddhism, the Soto school also utilizes koans as part of their practice.
 However, Soto Zen does not view answering koans as centrally important in achieving enlightenment like Rinzai Zen does.
-Instead, the central vehicle to enlightenment is believed to be zazen (‘seated meditation’) in the Soto school of Zen Buddhism.
+Instead, in the Soto school, the central path to enlightenment is believed to be zazen (‘seated meditation’).
 During this practice, the person has to be fully aware of every action taking place around him while in the sitting position.
-For this reason, Soto Zen is viewed to be more aligned with Buddha’s teachings than Rinzai zen.
+For this reason, Soto Zen’s approach is viewed as quiet and is considered to be more aligned with Buddha’s teachings than Rinzai zen.

 For Taisen Deshimaru, the well-known Japanese Buddhist teacher, Zazen is like water in a glass.
 Leave the water to sit quietly, and the dirt will soon sink down.
 The water will become pure.

 Zen Buddhism stems from a leading Buddhist tradition, namely Mahayana Buddhism.
-Zen Buddhism came into existence due to the influence of several notable figures, including Buddha, Bodhidharma, Myoan Eisai, and Dogen Kigen.
-Two notable schools of Zen Buddhism are Rinzai and Soto.
-The teachings from both schools is thought to lead to enlightenment.
-However, they differ in how they define enlightenment and how it is primarily sought.
+Zen Buddhism came into existence due to the influence of several notable figures, including Buddha, Bodhidharma, Myoan Eisai, and Dogen Kigen with two notable schools: Rinzai and Soto.

-What do you think of Zen?
+What do you think of Zen Buddhism?
 Please let us know in the comments below.

 If you need music for your practice of meditation, please visit our free meditation music page here.